afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 });
 ```

 ITS TIME!
-Lets test our API(and not get a forbidden error)!
+Let's test our API(and not get a forbidden error)!

 ```
 curl --header "Content-Type: application/json" \